seanpreston/quaderno-api/sections/estimates.md

 ```
 ## Deliver estimate
 `GET /estimates/1/deliver.json` will send the estimate to the contact email.
+This will return `200 OK` if the deliver was a success along the current JSON representation of the invoice with the registered activities for the document.
+If the destination contact has not  an email you'll see `422`

 ## Create estimate
 `POST /estimates.json` will create a new estimate from the parameters passed.